Lean Manufacturing Definition (s)

 Lean Manufacturing Definition (s) made simple:

-This glossary of lean manufacturing terms, whilst not exhaustive, will provide explanations to many of the terms used in your lean manufacturing training.
+This glossary of lean manufacturing definition (s), whilst not exhaustive, will provide explanations to many of the terms used in your lean manufacturing training.

-The definitions contained here may have slightly differing meanings, dependant upon the context in which they are used but as a general guide you will find them pretty accurate.
+The definitions contained here may have slightly differing meanings, dependent upon the context in which they are used but as a general guide you will find them pretty accurate.

 Any lean manufacturing terms that appear in blue and underlined, when clicked will open a new window with a more in-depth explanation of the term